JamesGreenaway/craftcms/README.md

 Dnsmasq will help us to map our own custom domain names to each website and will require the user to follow a one-time set-up process to get it running on their machine.

-Finally, as previously explained, mkcert is the tool that we will use to fabricate our self-signed ssl certificates.
+Finally, as previously explained, Mkcert is the tool that we will use to fabricate our self-signed ssl certificates.
 Support is given for wildcard domain names and, once installed, requires no configuration.

 ## Installation Instructions